 Who should attend?

-The Aviation Week virtual A&D Mergers and Acquisitions Conference has been developed for professionals at all levels of the A&D industry, from middle market companies to OEMs, supply chain strategy executives, private equity investors, government officials, analysts and consultants, providing exclusive insights that enable them to keep a competitive advantage in these dynamic markets.
+The Aviation Week A&D Mergers and Acquisitions Conference has been developed for professionals at all levels of the A&D industry, from middle market companies to OEMs, supply chain strategy executives, private equity investors, government officials, analysts and consultants, providing exclusive insights that enable them to keep a competitive advantage in these dynamic markets.

 Delegates will gain new tools, information and relationships that will support and enhance their organization's growth opportunities.